 Fix a Broken Pixel

-Edited by Ian Gabriel T. Tolledo, Anonymous, Monika, Robbi and 2 others
+Edited by Ian Gabriel T. Tolledo, Monika, Robbi, Lynn and 1 other

 Is there anything more irritating than a broken pixel on a monitor?
 Are you about to throw yours?
 Don't!
 There are still things you can do to revive that pixel and still use your precious monitor.
 Below are geek-tested solutions you can try.